Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Introduction

 Any hypothesis testing procedure faces two types of errors: false positives or type I errors (incorrectly rejecting $H_{0,i}$, while $\theta_{0,i}=0$), and false negatives or type II errors (failing to reject $H_{0,i}$, while $\theta_{0,i}\neq 0$).
 The probabilities of these two types of errors will be denoted, respectively, by $\alpha$ and $\beta$ (see Section~\ref{subsec:guaranteed} for a more precise definition).
 The quantity $1-\beta$ is also referred to as the power of the test, and $\alpha$ as its significance level.
 It is trivial to achieve $\alpha$ arbitrarily small if we allow for $\beta=1$ (never reject $H_{0,i}$) or $\beta$ arbitrarily small if we allow for $\alpha=1$ (always reject $H_{0,i}$).
 This paper aims at optimizing the trade-off between power $1-\beta$ and significance $\alpha$.

 Without further assumptions on the problem structure, the trade-off is trivial and no non-trivial lower bound on $1-\beta$ can be established.
 Indeed we can take $\theta_{0,i}\neq 0$ arbitrarily close to $0$, thus making $H_{0,i}$ in practice indistinguishable from its complement.
 We will therefore assume that, whenever $\theta_{0,i}\neq 0$, we have $|\theta_{0,i}|>\mu$ as well.
-The smallest value of $\mu$ such that the power and significance reach some fixed non-trivial value (e.g., $\alpha = 0.05$ and $1-\beta\ge 0.9$) has a particularly compelling interpretation, and provides an answer to the following question: \begin{quote} What is the minimum magnitude of $\theta_{0,i}$ to be able to distinguish it from the noise level, with a given degree of confidence? \end{quote} Recently Zhang and Zhang \cite{ZhangZhangSignificance} and B\"uhlmann \cite{BuhlmannSignificance} proposed hypothesis testing procedures for design matrices $\bX$ satisfying the restricted eigenvalue property \cite{BickelEtAl}.
-When specialized to the case of standard Gaussian designs $x_i\sim\normal(0,\id_{p\times p})$, these methods require $|\theta_{0,i}|\ge \mu = c\,\max\{\sigma s_0 \log p/\, n, \sigma/\sqrt{n}\}$ to reject hypothesis $H_{0,i}$ with a given degree of confidence, where $c$ is a constant independent of the problem dimensions (see Appendix \ref{app:Alternative}).
+The smallest value of $\mu$ such that the power and significance reach some fixed non-trivial value (e.g., $\alpha = 0.05$ and $1-\beta\ge 0.9$) has a particularly compelling interpretation, and provides an answer to the following question: What is the minimum magnitude of $\theta_{0,i}$ to be able to distinguish it from the noise level, with a given degree of confidence?